tscreven/Glucose_Time_Uniqueness/README.md

 sequence of consecutive data derived from a CGM reading. </br>

 The inspiration for this project was to see if ML models can detect differences in blood glucose behavior during different times of the day.
-A report document for the results on a dataset of blood glucose values is in the works.

 ## Outline
 [Overview](#overview)</br>